English interjections: Interjections vs. routine formulae

 Florian Coulmas defines routine formulae as "highly conventionalized prepatterned expressions whose occurrence is tied to more or less standard communication situations."
 In English, this category includes words such as bye, hello, sorry, thank you, and the like.
 In traditional grammar, routine formulae are categorized as interjections.
 Felix Ameka has questioned applying this categorization to English, citing three primary objections.
 First, routine formulae have addressees while interjections do not; that is, formulae are directed to someone while interjections may or may not be directed at someone.
 Second, routine formulae are predictable responses to social conventions while interjections are not; for example, a person might say "thank you" because that is the expected response in a social context, say receiving a gift.
 Third, routine formulae are always speech acts while interjections merely reflect the mental states of the speaker.
 Other linguists, such as David P. Wilkins, have argued that routine formulae share important characteristics with interjections in both English and Italian, and distinctions like those that Ameka discusses only suggest that routine formulae are "a distinct pragmatic and semantic subtype of interjections," not a lexical category of their own.

 Syntax

 English interjections as heads of phrases

-Little has been said about the syntax of English interjections apart from that they generally do not form phrases or constituents with other words.
+Little has been said about the syntax of English interjections apart from pointing out that they generally do not form phrases or constituents with other words.
 But English interjections derived from verbs may exceptionally combine with noun phrase complements, such as the noun phrase these mosquitoes in damn these mosquitoes.
 The Cambridge Grammar of the English Language suggests treating these exceptional phrases as "interjection phrases" with the interjection (e.g., damn) as a head and the noun phrase (e.g., these mosquitoes) as a complement.

 In exceptional cases, English interjections derived from nouns can take modifiers (e.g., holy cow, hot damn, bloody hell, etc.).
 Conventionalized pairs like oh boy, oh my, fuck yeah, aw shucks, good bye, ho hum, etc. also exist.
 Bloomfield calls these conventionalized pairs "secondary interjections", and some linguists, such as Ameka, call them "interjectional phrases".